wing5wong/artisan-whs-static/source/_news/2021-02-27_shooting-club-gets-funds-for-youths.md

 Sport Whanganui funded a junior target rifle for the RSA club in 2017.

-"They're obviously very competitive because James (Gray) just won the Manawatu C Grade Championship, Outdoor, with a personal best," says Graeme.
+"They're obviously very competitive because **James (Gray) just won the Manawatu C Grade Championship, Outdoor, with a personal best**," says Graeme.

 James still belongs to the RSA Target Shooting Club and also shoots outdoor at the Pistol Club in Airport Rd.